dns3l/dns3l-core/doc/cli/README-en.txt

                                 configuration File Value from cert. api
             --ca                CA to use
-            --wildcard          creates a wildcard certificate cannot be used with --autodns --autodns           creates a DNS A record from the specified IP, cannot be used with wildcard --hints             string[="default"] "hints" section in the configuration file to be used Default value is cert. hints. default
+            --wildcard          creates a wildcard certificate cannot be used with --autodns It adds an star at the begin of the FQDN ( test.test.cloud.de -> *.test.test.cloud.de ) --autodns           creates a DNS A record from the specified IP, cannot be used with wildcard --hints             string[="default"] "hints" section in the configuration file to be used Default value is cert. hints. default